 The amount of time you let the snow foam sit on the car before rinsing is known as the dwell time.
 This affects the cleaning power of the snow foam, hence, how much dirt is left on the car after rinsing.

-Longer dwell time = more cleaning power, higher chance of removing wax, higher risk of drying
+Longer dwell time = more time to clean but higher risk of drying

 It’s really a balance.
-You want to leave the snow foam so it has enough time to work, but not too long so that it dries (potentially causing soap stains) and partially strips the wax or sealant.
+You want to leave the snow foam so it has enough time to work, but not too long so that it dries (potentially causing soap stains).

 You should always follow the instructions as specified by the manufacturer because all snow foams require a different dwell time and they can vary quite significantly.